yoctoproject/poky/documentation/ref-manual/ref-tasks.rst

 ---------------

 Starts a shell whose environment is set up for development, debugging, or both.
-See the ":ref:`platdev-appdev-devshell`" section in the Yocto Project Development Tasks Manual for more information about using ``devshell``.
+See the ":ref:`dev-manual/dev-manual-common-tasks:using a development shell`" section in the Yocto Project Development Tasks Manual for more information about using ``devshell``.